 Student Resource Time (SRT) is a period built into the school schedule that allows students the opportunity to meet with their teachers for academic support.
 During SRT, students will be able to make up tests or quizzes as well as receive additional help from teachers.
-SRT will be 2nd block of each "B" day, 80 minutes in length.
 Each student will be assigned an SRT teacher.